 Make the uniquely sandy island of Susak your first stop.
 Follow up with bustling Mali Lošinj for spa hotels and palm-fringed promenades.
 Then travel on to Silba.
 This snoozy Shangri-la for independent travel has banned both cars and bikes.

 Ready for a trip to Croatia?
-Check out the snapshot Rough Guide to Croatia.
-Read more about the best time to go to Croatia , the best places to visit and best things to do in Croatia.
-For inspiration use the Croatia Itineraries from The Rough Guide to Croatia and our local travel experts.
+Check out the snapshot of The Rough Guide to Croatia.
+If you travel further in Croatia, read more about the best time to go, the best places to visit and best things to do in Croatia.
+For inspiration use the itineraries from The Rough Guide to Croatia and our local travel experts.
 A bit more hands on, learn about getting there, getting around the country and where to stay once you are there.